vippsas/vipps-developers/settlements/README.md

 of the users' payments
 _including* the Vipps fees, and are then invoiced for the Vipps fees.

-Net settlement is the default, and in practice the only settlement method.
+Net settlement is the default, and in practice the only settlement method offered.
 Gross settlements are only offerend in very rare cases.
-With gross settlements, Vipps MobilePay in practice offer a loan to the merchant, and this involves both additional cost and risk , and also requires additional checks.
+With gross settlements, Vipps MobilePay in practice provides a loan to the merchant, and this involves both additional cost and risk , and also requires additional checks.

 For gross settlements: If the merchant's organization number is registered as an EHF recipient,